 What is COVID-19?

 COVID-19 is a respiratory illness caused by a virus.
 This virus (referred to as SARS-CoV-2) belongs to a group called coronaviruses.
-The most common symptoms of COVID-19 include fever, cough, and shortness of breath, although some people have only mild or no symptoms.
+The most common symptoms of COVID-19 include fever, cough, and shortness of breath.
+Other symptoms may include chills with or without shaking, muscle pain, headache, sore throat, and a new loss of taste or smell.
 In more severe cases, infection can cause pneumonia, respiratory failure, and death.
+Some people have only mild symptoms or no symptoms at all (asymptomatic), but they can still spread the virus to other people.

 Can I be tested for COVID-19?

 CDC offers testing guidance for COVID-19 here.
-If you have symptoms of COVID-19 (fever, cough, shortness of breath), call your healthcare provider right away.
+If you have symptoms of COVID-19, call your healthcare provider right away.

 Can having COVID-19 make it harder for me to get pregnant?